-If you turn off the main road that leads to Shivpuri – the starting point of River Rafting into the holy Ganges – and walk about the small alleys of Rishikesh, you’d find that the place is swirling with all kind of adventure sport and tour companies – alluring tourists to partake into its cultural destruction, by making Rishikesh nothing but just another weekend getaway around us.
+If you turn from the main road that leads to Shivpuri – the starting point of River Rafting into the holy Ganges – and walk about the small alleys of Rishikesh, you’d find that the place is swirling with all kind of adventure sport and tour companies, alluring tourists to partake into its cultural destruction, by making Rishikesh nothing but just another weekend getaway around us.

 For those who can see its invisible forces and read all the unseen currents in the air, Rishikesh is a magical world.
-It is one of those places where you come to regain your inner consciousness and learn about maintaining a harmony with the world – by staying close to the Ganges and under the undiluted purity of Himalayas.
-Yet for many, the town has become a place for enchantment, for having a few pints of beer, and enjoy the aggression of Ganges, rafting and kayaking.
+It is one of those places where you come to regain your inner consciousness and learn about maintaining harmony with the world – by staying close to the Ganges and under the undiluted purity of the Himalayas.
+Yet for many, the town has become a place for enchantment, for having a few pints of beer, and enjoying the aggression of Ganges while rafting and kayaking in it.
 But that’s not what Rishikesh’s real charm, at least not in its real sense.

-I’ve some personal attachment to this place, some affection – that makes me want to come back to its cosy, almost mythical streets – yearning for self-discovery, for answers about my life and all those things I am not fairly connected with.
+I’ve some personal attachment to this place, some affection, that makes me want to come back to its cosy, almost mythical streets, yearning for self-discovery, for answers about my life and all those things I am not fairly connected with.
 And no, I’m not alone.
 This has always remained the land of rishi-munis, of sadhus, of those learned men who’ve travelled all across India, in search of a place, almost untainted, to practice meditation and seek the higher truth but only ended up retiring here.

 But now this place serves a different purpose – of tourism and money making – and is no more the place it used to be, about a decade ago.
-As back then, it used to be quiet.
-Or at least more auspicious – now, it’s all materialistic and money hoarding.
+As back then, it used to be quiet, or at least more auspicious – now, it’s all materialistic and money hoarding.

-When I was in Shivananda Ashram for two months – trying to “be good and do good” as Swami Shivananda always inspired people to be, I realised that the new and fancy businesses – stretching their boundaries around its little walkways – are deteriorating the very essence of this place, every minute.
-And with each visit – I get a sense as if this place is moving faster than ever to become one of those quintessential Himalayan towns, with strip shopping centres and high end tourist shops.
+When I was in Shivananda Ashram for two months, trying to “be good and do good” as Swami Shivananda always inspired people to be, I realised that the new and fancy businesses, stretching their boundaries around its little walkways, are deteriorating the very essence of this place, every minute.
+And with each visit, I get a sense as if this place is moving faster than ever to become one of those quintessential Himalayan towns, with strip of shopping centres and tourist shops.

 There are some places that are better left untouched, if only we don’t want to see ourselves regretting, years later, for not doing anything to save their cultural significance, and let them transform into just another city around us – or let’s say, into yet another Lhasa – lost in the translations of the world.